pycopia/ssh2-python3/README.md

 Binary wheel packages are provided for Linux, all recent Python versions.
 Wheel packages have **no dependencies**.

-`pip` may need to be updated to be able to install binary wheel packages - `pip install -U pip`.
+You may need to update `pip` to install recent binary wheel packages - `pip install -U pip`.

 ```console
 pip install ssh2-python3